opiopan/rcstick-f/README.md

     - No mixing with other channels
     - Throttle curve and Pitch curve: should start from 0% and  end to 100%

-    Then, make position of all sticks, slide levers, and switches associated with channel 1 to channel 8 center.<br>
+    Then, make position of all sticks, slide levers, and switches associated with channels 1 to 8 center.<br>
     If that is impossible due to association with 2 position switch, reduce end point ratio significantry for that channel.

 2. **Binding rcstick-f and transmitter**<br>